List of 24 media: Parodies

 In "The Job", an episode of The Office, Dwight Schrute says when asked to pick his assistant, "My ideal choice?
 Jack Bauer.
 But he is unavailable, fictional, and overqualified."

 During an episode of My Name Is Earl, Earl and Randy are strapped to a ticking bomb.
 Not only do the ticks sound extremely similar to the ticking of the clock in 24, but the scene eventually becomes splitscreen, with each tick adding a subsequent image to the screen, exactly like 24.

-The series is also parodied in Grand Theft Auto IV as 72, where the series' main character targets "every person of color" before they carry out terrorist attacks by staying up for three days straight.
+The series is parodied in Grand Theft Auto IV as 72, where the series' main character targets "every person of color" before they carry out terrorist attacks by staying up for three days straight.

 On MADtv, there are recurring sketches called "24 with Bobby Lee" featuring Lee and a guest on the show.
 Every sketch begins with Bobby sleeping in his underwear in a certain position.
 The sketches incorporate the opening with the yellow digital "24" symbol appearing in front of a black background, the yellow text describing when the following scene takes place over the black background accompanied by a voice-over reciting the text, and the usage of the show's background music.

 On the 2009 version of The Electric Company, there are recurring sketches called ":24" featuring a blue dog named "Jack Bowser" who speaks in the same deep voice as Jack Bauer.

 The Canadian television series Corner Gas season 5 episode "Final Countdown" parodies the clock in one instance.
-The episode also has a cameo appearance by Kiefer Sutherland.
+Kiefer Sutherland has a cameo in that episode.

-The split-screen effect from the show was once used in Simple Plan's music video for "Don't Wanna Think About You", featured on the Scooby-Doo 2: Monsters Unleashed soundtrack.
+The split-screen effect from the show was used in Simple Plan's music video for "Don't Wanna Think About You", featured on the Scooby-Doo 2: Monsters Unleashed soundtrack.

 In the RPG Persona 5 Royal, the main character can rent DVDs to watch in their room to boost their social stats.
 Later in the game, one of the DVDs the player can rent is a DVD called "31", whose name is a play on 24.
 When the player uses their spare time to watch the DVD, they gain 2 ranks of Guts, or 3 if they read the book The Craft of Cinema.